-- Note: Review panellists will consider whether funding the Applicant's research will contribute to enhancing equity, diversity and inclusion in patient-oriented research, either by supporting the Applicant's research career directly or through the impacts their funded research may have. - Research training and mentorship environment - - O The Applicant (in collaboration with their Primary Supervisor) is asked to describe the training environment and the Applicant's trainee role in the proposed Research Project.
-The description should include: - Detail about the resources available to support the trainee's research and the broad training opportunities the environment provides. - An outline the benefits for the trainee training in this environment, highlighting the facilities, and other personnel the trainee will have the opportunity to interact with. - Details about the role of the trainee in the proposed Research Project and how it links to the Primary Supervisor's research program and/or research group. - Research Project Proposal that includes the following sections - - Project Overview - The Applicant is expected to write the Project Overview. - The Project Overview should be written in general scientific language that is understandable by a broad audience. - Describe the hypothesis/research question, objectives, anticipated study design and methodological approach, deliverables, expected outcomes, and knowledge dissemination/implementation plan in sufficient detail for the reviewers to be able to assess the feasibility and overall merit of the proposed research in terms of its suitability as a training opportunity. - Describe how principles of equity, diversity and inclusion have been considered and will be integrated in and/or addressed through the proposed research project. - Describe how factors and outcomes relating to sex- and gender-based analysis have been considered and will be appropriately addressed and integrated (If not appropriate as primary outcomes, please explain why, and what considerations informed this determination). - Describe any non-traditional research impacts/outcomes and measures of success that may be anticipated from the proposed Research Project (e.g. community partner research outputs). - Include background information that provides rationale and helps to position the proposed research in the context of the current state of the field and the significance of the work being proposed. - Ensure sufficient detail for the reviewers to understand how the proposed research project will (or has the potential to) embody patient-oriented research (per Appendix A: Project Eligibility). - List of Project Reference - The Applicant is asked provide a list of key reference relating to the proposed Research Project - Alignment to Patient-Oriented Research
+- The Applicant is expected to write the Project Overview. - The Project Overview should be written in general scientific language that is understandable by a broad audience. - Describe the hypothesis/research question, objectives, anticipated study design and methodological approach, deliverables, expected outcomes, and knowledge dissemination/implementation plan in sufficient detail for the reviewers to be able to assess the feasibility and overall merit of the proposed research in terms of its suitability as a training opportunity. - Describe how principles of equity, diversity and inclusion have been considered and will be integrated in and/or addressed through the proposed research project. - Describe how factors and outcomes relating to sex- and gender-based analysis have been considered and will be appropriately addressed and integrated - (If not appropriate as primary outcomes, please explain why, and what considerations informed this determination). - Describe any non-traditional research impacts/outcomes and measures of success that may be anticipated from the proposed Research Project (e.g. community partner research outputs). - o Include background information that provides rationale and helps to position the proposed research in the context of the current state of the field and the significance of the work being proposed. - Ensure sufficient detail for the reviewers to understand how the proposed research project will (or has the potential to) embody patient-oriented research (per Appendix A: Project Eligibility).